 - Level 4’s Fightland Park appears to have been made for the game.

-- Level 5’s Main Street appears to have been repurposed for the follow up game Mystery Mayhem.
+- Level 5’s Main Street concept appears to have been repurposed for the follow up game Cyber Chase.
+Both feature shop fronts and things to avoid in the street.

 - Level 5 is the only level where Scooby and Shaggy leave the van of their own free will.